What is the MVRA?

 I read that it’s OK to have a B&B on the property that I live on.
 Can I start operating?

 No!
-We do have a new B&B ordinance that allows property owners in most zoning areas to be able to apply for a B&B permit that will allow them to be in compliance with local zoning regulations, but before operating, one must first obtain a permit.
+The B&B ordinance allows property owners in most zoning areas to be able to apply for a B&B permit that will allow them to be in compliance with local zoning regulations, but before operating, one must first obtain a permit.
 The process of obtaining a permit, while more streamlined than before, is still a complicated multi-step process that will take several months to complete.
 MVRA will be working with our members to help guide them through this process most efficiently.

 I own my property and live in the ohana and would like to rent out the main house to visitors.
 Can I get a B&B permit for this use?

 If your property is located in residential, urban, rural or Ag zoning, you may be eligible to obtain a B&B permit for this type of use.
-In the past the B&B permit only applied to properties in the residential or urban zoning districts and only allowed for the short term rental use of rooms in the dwelling that the owner lived in.
-However, the newly established B&B ordinance allows you to live in one dwelling on the property and rent out another (permitted) dwelling on the property to visitors.
+The B&B ordinance allows you to live in one dwelling on the property and rent out another (permitted) dwelling on the property to visitors.
 This second dwelling could be an ohana or could be the main dwelling on the property.

 I would like to get a B&B permit, but I heard that my property taxes would go up.
 Is this true?